Big Island, Hawaii

 The eastern side (AKA windward side) of the Big Island is covered in green, lush, tropical rainforest.
 This is made possible by the large amount of rain that falls there, averaging around 140 inches of rain per year!
 This area is home to many of the Islands' waterfalls, and has interesting terrain, shaped by the rains and winds.
 Banyan and Bamboo trees are common, and grow to considerable size.

-This was our hotel while we were in Hilo for 4 nights, good location as regards beautiful bay views, restaurants, etc - but - the weather was frequent intense rain showers.
+This was our hotel while we were in Hilo for 4 nights, good location as regards beautiful bay views, restaurants, etc - but - the weather was frequently intense rain showers.
 We had brought good rain gear with us, so we decided that we would just deal with the rain and not let it disrupt our explorations.
 The weather pattern known as the "Kona Low" was the cause of all the increased rainfall, and given that Hilo is already known as the "fourth wettest city in the USA" (averaging 126.72 inches yearly), residents & tourists alike were utilizing rain gear of all types to deal with the heavy rain.

-The Liliʻuokalani Gardens
+The Liliʻuokalani Park & Gardens Map

 Liliʻuokalani Park and Gardens is a 24.14-acre park with Japanese gardens, located on Banyan Drive in Hilo adjacent to the Grand Naniloa Hotel.
 The park's site was donated by Queen Liliʻuokalani, and lies southeast of downtown Hilo, on the Waiakea Peninsula of Hilo Bay.

-Carlsmith Beach Park & Richardson Ocean Park
+Carlsmith Beach Park Map

 Akaka Falls State Park